fatma674/minesweeper_game/README.md

 #### This is Minesweeper Game (command prompt game) implemented in C Language.

 ## what will you need to run it?
-you will need  an IDE with only standard libraries.
+you will need  an IDE with only standard libraries. or you can run only .exe  file.

 ## what is minesweeper game?
 Minesweeper is a single-player puzzle video game.
 The objective of the game is to clear a rectangular board containing hidden "mines" or bombs without detonating any of them, with help from clues about the number of neighboring mines in each field.